Mushuroom03/MaggieZheng_students_database/README.md

 The String url = "jdbc:postgresql://localhost:5432/A3Q1" should be changed where localhost is renamed to your host, 5432 is adjusted to your port, and A3Q1 is changed to match your database's name.

-5. To compile the code, copy and paste the following commands into PowerShell in the correct directory:
+5. a) To compile the code IN WINDOWS, copy and paste the following commands into PowerShell in the correct directory:

  >.\build.bat

+b) To compile the code ON LINUX, please copy and paste the following commands into PowerShell in the correct directory:

+>./build.sh

 6. To run the code, copy and paste the following command into the PowerShell in the correct directory AFTER compiling: